-7. Principle 7: Recognise and manage risk - a listed entity should establish a sound risk management framework and periodically review the effectiveness of that framework
+7. Principle 7: Recognise and manage risk - A listed entity should establish a sound risk management framework and periodically review the effectiveness of that framework.

-- (a) have a committee or committees to oversee risk each of which: - (i) has at least three members, a majority of whom are independent directors; and - (A) is chaired by an independent director, and disclose. - (B) the charter of the committee; - (C) the members of the committee; and - (D) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.
+- (a) have a committee or committees to oversee risk each of which: - (i) has at least three members, a majority of whom are independent directors, and - (ii) is chaired by an independent director,

+- (iii) the charter of the committee, - (iv) the members of the committee, and - (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings, or - (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.